Kingdom of Dagbon: Recent history

 Today, the Yaa Naa's court remains at Yendi.
 The kingdom is divided into territorial chiefdoms, categorised from divisional to village chieftaincies.
 Certain chieftaincies, such as Karaga, Savalugu and Mion, are reserved for the sons of the former Yaa Naa, and their occupancy qualifies one to test for the Namship, or head chiefdom, at Yendi.
 Lesser chieftaincies are reserved for grandsons.
-Succession to the Nam has always rotated among the three royal houses, now reduced to two–the Andani and the Abudu.
+Succession to the Nam has always rotated among the three royal houses namely Andani Yili, Aburi Yili and Mahami Yili, now reduced to two–the Andani and the Abudu.

 Over the past century, the Dagomba have faced repeated succession disputes.
 Following the death of Yaa-Na Mahama II in 1954, a succession dispute arose and the federal government sent troops to Yendi and intervened.

 In March 2002, Ya Naa Yakubu Andani II, from the Andani House, was murdered together with forty-two of his elders in a war by supporters of the Abudu House.
 After eight years, on 10 April 2010, around thirty to forty people were arrested for the murder in Yendi and parts of Accra in preparation for prosecution.

 On 16 November 2018, a Mediation Committee that consisted of three Eminent Chiefs finalized its plan to resolve the conflict in Dagbon.
-The two Houses agreed to the Committees proposal that the Abudu Royal family perform the funeral rites of the late Yaa Naa Mahamadu Abdulai from 14 to 28 of December 2018.
+The two Houses agreed to the Committees proposal that the Abudu Royal family perform the funeral rites of the late Yaa Naa Mahamadu Abdulai from 14 to 28 December 2018.
 Next was to be the funeral of the late Yaa Naa Yakubu Andani II, from 4–19 January 2019.
 Both obsequies took place at the old Gbewaa Palace in Yendi.